10 ways to save money on a birthday party

-My wife and I don’t usually make a big deal about our birthdays, we normally just have some family over and have dinner and open presents.
-But coming up is a special birthday, our son Christian turns 1 year old in a couple weeks!
-So even though it’ll be a memorable day, we plan to save money while planning his birthday party.
+I don’t usually make a big deal about my birthday, I normally just have some family over and have dinner and open presents.
+But birthdays for my kids are always a big event.
+Even though it’ll be a memorable day for them, I always plan to save money while planning their birthday parties.

 - You can save big by holding the party at your own house.
 While it might be tempting to hold a party for your child at an amusement park, this can cost you hundreds of dollars.